-The Early Years Foundation Stage, Safeguarding and Welfare Requirements (2021, pages 22-23 sections 3.4 - 3.8, England only) state "providers must be alert to any issues for concern in the child's life at home or elsewhere.
+The Early Years Foundation Stage, Safeguarding and Welfare Requirements (2023, pages 22 sections 3.4

+- 3.5, England only) state "all practitioners must be alert to any issues for concern in the child's life at home or elsewhere.
 Providers must have and implement a policy and procedures to safeguard children."